johanbove/johanbove.github.io/about.md

 ---
 layout: page
-title: "About Me"
+title: "About"
 permalink: /about/
-desc: "More facts about Johan"
+desc: Facts about Johan"
 nav: primary
 ---